Diane Voyatzis Norwood, MS, RD, CDE

 During the second trimester, or months 4-6, many women feel much better than they had in the first trimester.
 However, some women notice uncomfortable bodily changes in the second trimester, including the following:

-Blood volume increases by nearly 45% during pregnancy, which causes membranes in the nose to swell and sometimes
+Blood volume increases during pregnancy, which causes membranes in the nose to swell and sometimes

 Gums become sensitive and often bleed during pregnancy due to estrogen.
 Use a soft toothbrush and gentle toothpaste and floss daily.
 Continue to receive routine dental care.
 If you need more extensive dental work, such as a cavity filling or root canal, it may be best to do them during the second trimester.
 During the third trimester, it may be difficult to lay on your back for an extended period of time.
-Consider delaying optional dental procedures (eg, teeth whitening) until after pregnancy.
+Consider delaying optional dental procedures, such as teeth whitening, until after pregnancy.

 Weight carried in the abdomen in the later months of pregnancy affects balance and posture, putting strain on the lower back.
 Hormones also loosen joints and ligaments of the body, which can cause minor pains.